 Halifax, Nova Scotia B3H 4R2

 If your test scores are lower than our stated minimum but you otherwise meet admission requirements, you may be offered conditional admission provided you complete an ESL program.
 You have two options for language upgrading:

 The English for Academic Purposes (EAP) program is offered at 3 levels: Foundation English, EAP 1 and EAP 2.
 Minimum entrance test scores depend on the course level and range between 3.5-6.0 IELTS / 30-84 TOEFL iBT.
 Placement testing can be done at Dalhousie.
 Courses range from 2 to 3 months up to 1 year.
 Each level includes speaking, listening, reading, writing, pronunciation and vocabulary development.

 Successful completion of EAP Level 2 with a 3.0 GPA for undergraduate programs and 3.7 GPA for most graduate programs meets the English proficiency requirements at Dalhousie University.

-Students may choose to study English full time at one of our partner ESL schools.
+Students may choose to study English full-time at one of our partner ESL schools.
 Once a student reaches the top-level class, they are allowed to register in part-time study at Dal, as long as they complete the ESL program.

 If you enroll through an approved partner ESL school, we anticipate that you will have completed the ESL program prior to the start term listed in your letter of acceptance.
 If you need to delay your degree program start date, either to begin or continue in your ESL program, you must request a deferral.